15 Best Things to Do in Hyogo

 Watching winter illuminations is one of the most popular seasonal activities in Japan nowadays, and gorgeous light-ups are displayed in many cities across Japan during winter.
 Kobe Luminarie (神戸ルミナリエ) is one of the most spectacular illumination events in Japan, which is held annually in Kobe City in winter.

-The event originally started in 1995 to commemorate the Great Hanshin Earthquake and has been running over 20 years until today.
-The event features colourful and gorgeous light installations which are designed by Japanese and Italian artists and displayed at multiple locations in Kobe City.
+The event originally started in 1995 to commemorate the Great Hanshin Earthquake and has been running for over 20 years until today.
+The event features colourful and gorgeous light installations, which are designed by Japanese and Italian artists and displayed at multiple locations in Kobe City.
 The event invites a few million visitors every year.

 12. Autumn Leaves at Ankokuji Temple

 Ankokuji Temple (安国寺) is a Zen Buddhist temple located in Toyooka City, Hyogo Prefecture.
 The temple was founded in 1345, and is one of 68 Ankokuji Temples located across the country.
-The temple is part of Daitokuji branch of the Rinzai, one of the three main sects of Japanese Zen.
+The temple is part of the Daitokuji branch of the Rinzai, one of the three main sects of Japanese Zen.

 More info: Ankokuji Temple: the Best Hidden Autumn Leaves Spot in Hyogo